sofiyams/lab08/README.md

 ## Good and bad practice

-This is not a good exampe, as it animates the background colour of the body infinitely.
+This is not a good example, as it animates the background colour of the body infinitely.
 Here's why…

 ### GPU = fast, smooth